Woman purchases baby shower gift, finds rifle inside the box

 “Someone did something bad and was trying to hide the gun with all the ammo or the funniest scenario we came up with was maybe there was an angry wife who put the gun away and dropped it off at the Goodwill because she was mad at her husband,” Alvarez-Rodriguez said.

 An employee at the Goodwill store said she couldn’t comment.
-Our sister station News 5 is waiting for a response from the corporate office.
+News 5 is waiting for a response from the corporate office.